So you’ve created a unique and appealing video, and now you’re on a mission to get your video out there. How should you do it?

 Do you know your customer archetype?
-The demographics (their ages, interests, lifestyle, browsing habits)?
+Their demographics – their ages, interests, lifestyle, browsing habits?
 What problems might they have that your product can solve?

 2. Identify your target sources.

 Where is your audience getting their content?
 What blogs do they read?
-In what forums do they hang out?
+Which forums do they frequent?
 Which tweeters do they follow?
-Are there sites that frequently feature videos on similar topics to yours?
+Are there sites that often feature videos on similar topics to yours?
 Which journalists regularly cover topics like this?
 The answers to those questions are your target sources.